priyanshi-codes/ContentCrafter/readme.md

 # ContentCrafter

-An AI-powered content generation tool that helps users fetch and generate content based on selected genres.
+A content generation tool that helps users fetch and generate content based on selected genres.

 ## Features
 - Select a genre to fetch pre-stored content.